Dryland Pasture Seed Mix

 • Orchard grasses (except Paiute)

-Percentages of Species in a Mix:
+Step 4: Understand the percentages of species in a Mix:

 35% Tall Fescue